nebula-plugins/gradle-lint-plugin/README.md

 * Dependency related rules
   - **Unused dependency exclusions** - triggered when the linter can determine that a dependency level exclude has no effect on the transitive dependency graph
   - **Unused configuration exclusion** - triggered when the linter can determine that a configuration wide exclude has no effect on the transitive dependency graph
-  - **Unnecessary dependency parenetheses** - a stylistic rule to strip unnecessary parentheses from dependency declarations
+  - **Unnecessary dependency parentheses** - a stylistic rule to strip unnecessary parentheses from dependency declarations
   - **Unnecessary dependency tuple** - a stylistic rule that prefers the `g:a:v` dependency syntax to the `group: 'g', name: 'a', version: 'v'` syntax (when possible).
 * Plugin rename rules (to deal with the renamings of all the Nebula plugins after the introduction of the Gradle plugin portal)
   - nebula.clojure